programminghistorian/jekyll/lessons/viewing-html-files.md

 handy for human readers.
 Most browsers also let you see the HTML source for any page that you visit.
-The two images below show a typical web page (from the Old Bailey Online) and the HTML source used to generate that page, which you can see with the Tools -\> Web Developer -\> Page Source command in Firefox.
+The two images below show a typical web page (from the Old Bailey Online) and the HTML source used to generate that page, which you can see with the
+`Tools -> Web Developer -> Page Source`{.filename} command in Firefox.

 When you’re working in the browser, you typically don’t want or need to see the source for a web page.
 If you are writing a page of your own,